Dr Nick Cheesman

 - Studies Of Asian Society 169903

 Rule of law; sovereignty; authority; power; political order; ideology; human rights; postcolonialism in South and Southeast Asia; Myanmar (Burma); Thailand

 I convene the Myanmar (Burma) Update Conference at the ANU, and host the Southeast Asian Studies channel on the New Books Network.
-I also convene the Research Design and Writing (ASIA9075) course for research students in the Bell School, and teach undergraduate courses on internal security in the Asia-Pacific (STST2002) and from 2016, human rights in Asia (ASIA2081, with Tyrell Haberkorn).
-I welcome inquiries from students thinking about taking any of those courses, as well as from current or potential research students regarding that course or other topics.
+I also convene the Research Design and Writing (ASIA9075) course for higher degree research students in the Bell School.
+I welcome inquiries from current or potential research students regarding that course or other topics.